 Coming Together to Help Fight Cancer

-Each year, the John T. Vucurevich Regional Cancer Care Institute (CCI) at Rapid City Regional Hospital performs over 43,000 diagnostic and treatment procedures for this challenging disease.
+Each year, the Regional Health John T. Vucurevich Regional Cancer Care Institute (CCI) performs over 43,000 diagnostic and treatment procedures for this challenging disease.
 CCI is using bet and current practice research to continue delivering the highest quality patient care.
 They continually review and update their techniques and technologies to provide leading-edge diagnostics and cancer therapies.
 Throughout the year, there are many wonderful projects and events that help CCI care for over 1,000 newly diagnosed patients as well as over 3,500 previously diagnosed patients.
 Inspiring, uplifting and effective, these efforts not only provide needed funding but bring the Black Hills community together for the common good.
 Your support and participation benefit the CCI and serve as a thoughtful way to honor those members of our community whose lives have been impacted by cancer.

-Hospice Service Making a Difference
+Hospice Services Making a Difference

 Regional Health Hospice Services are committed to making a lasting difference in the lives of patients diagnosed with a life-limiting illness by enabling them and their loved ones to live each day as fully and comfortably as possible.
 Our team of caregivers, physicians and volunteers pay close attention to the medical, emotional and social needs of patients, their families and friends.